 We all love tortillas, but what about our furry little friends?
-They would also love a treat from time to time, but for the sake of their well being, we must ask ourselves can cats eat tortillas before we give them a taste.
+They would also love a treat from time to time, but for the sake of their well-being, we must ask ourselves if cats can eat tortillas before we give them a taste.

 Cats are different species than us and therefore, they will have a different diet than humans.
 Thus, some foods will make their bodies react differently than ours.

 The same would be if we were to ever try eating cat food.
 Doesn’t sound so appealing, right?

 While we may not find the idea of eating cat food very appetizing, cats are sometimes more than eager to try and steal some human food.
 We may think of it as cute and proceed to give it to them just because we want to fulfill all of their wishes.
 Still, we must remember that a healthy pet means a happy pet and owner.

 When the fresh tortilla aroma spreads throughout the kitchen, you might expect the sound of someone scampering down the hall, ready to dive into this delicious snack.
 Let’s see if you should hide the tortillas or be free to share them with your cat.

 Are tortillas bad for my cat?

 You may wonder about this if you ever found yourself trying in vain to protect your last bite from your lap monster.
 Cats are curious creatures and will definitely try to get a hold of everything they find interesting.
 What better way to observe new things than to try eating them?

 Although they tend to do that a lot, some cats are not always prone to trying new things because as much as they’re curious, they’re still very cautious animals.
 However, if your cat seems to be the one more prone to stealing your food, you should consider if it’s harmful to your pet.